 Throughout this period, I’ve witnessed firsthand how COVID-19 can leave people with sudden hearing loss.
 And crucially, this can become permanent if you don’t act quickly.

-So if you are experiencing any changes to your hearing, and especially SSHL, you must first call our office immediately.
+So if you are experiencing any changes to your hearing, especially SSHL, you must immediately call our office.

 Once I have confirmed your diagnosis, I can then refer you to an ENT physician, who can normally see you on the same day.

 Roughly half of those that get SSHL will recover part or all of their hearing.
 But often, this can only be achieved if you receive rapid expert assistance.